Zucchini Lasagna

 Can I bake Zucchini Lasgana in a disposable aluminum pan?

-For a potluck-friendly (or busy weeknight) option, assemble Zucchini Lasagna in a recyclable 9- by 13-inch aluminum pan.
+For a potluck-friendly (or busy weeknight) option, assemble Zucchini Lasagna in a recyclable 9- by 13-inch aluminum foil pan.
 It works well!

 Join Us